 Yes

-Vocational education and training: that is, the specific training path undertaken to obtain a profession and to be ready to enter (or re-enter) the labour market, in structures accredited by the Regions.
+Vocational education and training – a specific training path undertaken to attain a profession and to be ready to enter (or re-enter) the world or the labour market, in structures accredited by the Regions.
+Data on vocational education and training is provided by the National Institute for Public Policy Analysis (INAPP) and Ministry of Labour and Social Policies (MLPS).

 Are there recognised forms of alternative education covered by the data provided for the country?